Ableton/ansible-role-nix/README.md

 This role installs the [nix][nix] software on the given Ansible host and configures it for a given user.
 It also optionally sets up [nix flakes][nix flakes].

+Note that any logged-in users who want to use Nix must restart their shells after this role has been applied.

 Requirements
 ------------